 You can choose to decline specific patches or all patches pertaining to a specific application.
 Patches can be declined to all computers or specific group of computers.
 A default group named, "All Computers Group" is created by Endpoint Central.
 If you wanted to decline a specific patch to all computers, then you can choose this group and decline the required patches.
 If you want some of the patches to be declined to a specific group of computers, then you can create separate custom groups like, groups based on OS, or Remote Office, etc. and decline the patches.

-Here are few examples for of how decline patch works:
+Here are a few examples of how decline patch works:

 Follow the steps mentioned below to decline know the steps involved in declining patches and applications:

-Click the Patch Mgmt tab to on the product console
+Click the Patch Mgmt tab on the product console.

 Add Description if required